Amy Gregg

 Practice Overview

-Amy previously completed a training contract at Freshfields Bruckhaus Deringer LLP, spending twelve months in dispute resolution.
+Amy previously completed a training contract at Freshfields Bruckhaus Deringer LLP.
 She worked on a wide range of high profile commercial, regulatory, and pro bono matters including follow-on damages litigation stemming from the EC Trucks Decision and the appeal of an arbitration award by a major bank.
-More recently, she assisted on multiple advisory and contentious matters as a research assistant at Brick Court Chambers.
+She ran the firm’s Tower Hamlets Law Centre volunteer scheme and volunteered with the Royal Courts of Justice Citizens Advice Bureau.

 Amy holds a BA in Law from Murray Edwards College, Cambridge, and an MPhil in Law from Somerville College, Oxford.
-She is currently reading for a DPhil in Law at Exeter College, Oxford.
-Her research, funded by the Leverhulme Trade Charities Trust, examines property rights and land expropriation within Rwandan informal settlements.
-She was previously a Lecturer in Law at Balliol College, Oxford, and currently teaches contract law at Exeter College, Oxford.
+She is currently reading for a DPhil in Law at Exeter College, and previously taught contract law at Balliol College and Exeter College, Oxford.
+Whilst at university, Amy represented both Cambridge and Oxford in multiple moot competitions and was President of the Cambridge Union.

 The Lawyer Awards 2022: Chambers of the Year